Healthcare in Buckinghamshire: Sustainability and transformation plan

-Louise Patten was appointed the permanent chief executive of both Oxfordshire and Buckinghamshire CCGs in January 2019, leading to suggestions that this might be followed by a merger.
+Louise Patten was appointed the permanent chief executive of both Oxford shire and Buckinghamshire CCGs in January 2019, leading to suggestions that this might be followed by a merger.

 Commissioning

 The two clinical commissioning groups worked under a federation arrangement from July 2016 and proposed a merger in April 2018.
 The county was one of eight proposed Accountable care systems in England.

 The Buckinghamshire CCG, created through the merger of Aylesbury Vale and Chiltern CCGs forecast an overspend of £19.2 million for 2017/8.

 Acute care

 The main providers of NHS acute hospital care in the county are Buckinghamshire Healthcare NHS Trust and Milton Keynes University Hospital NHS Foundation Trust.
 There are two hospitals with accident and emergency facilities: Milton Keynes University Hospital and Stoke Mandeville Hospital in Aylesbury.
 Another at Wexham Park Hospital is located just over the southern county border.
 Royal Buckinghamshire Hospital is a substantial private provider of treatment for spinal injuries.
 Ambulance services are provided by South Central Ambulance Service.